mgechev/guess-next/README.md

 // ...
 ```

 Keep in mind that we check if `window` is `"undefined"`.
 This is required because we don't want to run Guess.js on the server.
-When we invoke `guess()`, we'll return a set of routes where each route will have an associated probability the user to visit it.
+When we invoke `guess()`, we'll return a set of routes where each route will have an associated probability for the user to visit it.

 The routes that `guess()` returns depend on the Google Analytics report that it has extracted, together with the user's effective connection type.